NadaAlinour/freshcipe-ecommerce/README.md

 > **_UPDATE:_** The backend for this project (hosted on Supabase) seems to have expired so it's currently not functional.

  > **_NOTE:_**  This is part of my and my teammates graduation project.
 My role was to develop the frontend and to perform API integration along with my teammates.
-For practice and for more flexibility with improving/adding features, a new backend will be implemented in Node.js and Express.
+For practice and for more flexibility with improving/adding features, a new backend will be implemented in Nestjs.
 It was initially created using Strapi by my teammates who were working on the backend.

 ## Getting Started